Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Early on, problems in the cervix produce no symptoms.
-Often, the only way to know about cervical changes is to do a Pap test.
-A Pap test can find cervical problems early, when they are easier to treat.
+Early on, cervical changes don't cause symptoms.
+Often, the only way to know you have cervical changes is to do a Pap test.
+A Pap test can find these problems early, when they are easier to treat.
 Pap tests can also detect some infections of the cervix and vagina.

-HPV (human papillomavirus) is a family of viruses that spread through skin contact.
+Human papillomavirus or HPV is a family of viruses that spread through skin contact.
 Certain types are almost always spread through sexual contact.
 Some HPV types cause genital warts (condyloma).
 But not all types of HPV cause visible symptoms.
 Certain types cause cell changes (dysplasia) in the cervix that can lead to cancer.
 In fact, HPV infection is the most important risk factor for cervical cancer.
-Doctors can now test for HPV.
+Healthcare providers can now test for HPV.
 Testing for HPV is often done with the Pap test.
-This is called co-testing.
-That’s why it’s important to have Pap tests as recommended by your health care provider.
+That’s why it’s important to have Pap tests as recommended by your healthcare provider.
 This helps ensure that any abnormal cells will be found and treated before they become cancerous.

 A first Pap test at age 21.
 And then every 3 years until age 29, HPV testing is not recommended during this time, though it may be done to follow-up on an abnormal Pap test.

 Starting at age 30, the preferred testing is a Pap test done with an HPV test every 5 years.
-This co-testing should be done until age 65.
-Another option for women in this 30-65 age group is to have just the Pap test done every 3 years.
+This should be done until age 65.
+Another option for women in this 30 to 65 age group is to have just the Pap test done every 3 years.

 You may need a different screening schedule if you are at high risk for cervical cancer.
-Risk factors include having HIV, immune suppression, or exposure to the medication DES while your mother was pregnant with you.
-Talk with your doctor about the best schedule for you.
+Risk factors include having HIV, a weak immune system, or exposure to the medicine DES while your mother was pregnant with you.
+Talk with your healthcare provider about the best schedule for you.